reasonml/reason/src/README.md

 - `reason_format_type.ml`, `reason_type_of_ocaml_type.ml`: again, see `pkg/build.ml`.
 These produce the `refmttype` binary, used by [BetterErrors](refmttype) to output compiler errors in Reason syntax rather than the OCaml one.

 - `src/reason_lexer.mll`, `reason_parser.mly`: the tokenizer and the parser!
 See the first link on Real World OCaml book section.
 This is used by [Menhir](http://gallium.inria.fr/~fpottier/menhir/), the parser generator.

-- `src/reason_oprint.ml`: the "outcome printer" used by Merlin.
-No need to worry about it for now.

 - `src/reason_parser.messages`: auto-generated from parser changes.
 Menhir generates parsing code that assigns each syntax error to a code, and lets us customize these errors.
 Syntax errors can be very precisely pinpointed and explained this way.